jirvingphd/job-hunting-with-ai/README.md

 - Continue working in app-testing.ipynb to:
     - [ ] Re-send the resume and job fields for the chat template every time a message is sent.
     -  [ ] Use an external list for memory

-- [ ]  Once workflow is figured out, update app.py
+- Once workflow is figured out, update app.py:
+    - [ ] Update logic for llm and responses from notebook above.
+    - [ ] Write code for app to select the correct text using teh sidebar forms for resume and job listing.